 The founder must submit an online application until 24 hours after starting to apply.
 The registration of the company will take place immediately or in two business days, if the founder submitted their own draft articles of association.

-The cost of the incorporation using this modality is EUR.
-180 if the articles of association have one of the pre-approved forms and EUR.
-380 if the founder has proposed his/her own articles of association.
+The cost of the incorporation using this modality is €180 if the articles of association have one of the pre-approved forms and €380 when founders propose their own articles of association.